 If you are interested in the issues raised by our ‘common experience’ groups of young people, select the group you’re interested in using the bar at the bottom of the map.
 This highlights the loops representing the important issues and experiences for that group.

-Throughout summer 2021, we worked with the Social Change Agency to produce a first version of the map.
-It is based on feedback from:
+We worked with the Social Change Agency to the map based on feedback from:

 • Youth Futures’ Future Voices Group